AnuragProg/protobuf-from-scratch/Readme.md

 Proto 10000 concurrency: {Encodingp90:260 Encodingp95:283 Encodingp99:380 Decodingp90:0 Decodingp95:0 Decodingp99:0 Size:304912}
 ```

 *Note - The difference in sizes is not so significant due to two reasons, 1.
-No. of fields were and their string representation were not that big.
+No. of fields and their string representation were not that big.
 2. The actual data was increased in the second case rather than the number of fields, hence giving such rate in terms of size.*